weaveworks-guides/weave-net-legacy/spring-boot-weave-service-discovery/README.md

 ##Conclusions

 You have used Weave and Docker to provide service discovery for a Spring based application.
-You can easily adapt this example and use it as a template for your own implementation.

 You can adapt this example and use it as a template for your own implementation.
 We would be very happy to hear any of your thoughts or issues via [Help and Support](http://weave.works/help/index.html).